david-a-siegel/MPRAudit/README.md

 ## Preparing Data
 MPRAudit reads in data using pandas "read_csv" and assumes there is no header.

-For individual sequences, the file should have 3 columns:
+For standard MPRA data with RNA counts and DNA counts, the input file should have 3 columns:

 (1) RNA_counts, (2) DNA_counts, (3) sequence_indicator

-For groups of individual sequences, the file should have 4 columns:
+For calculating b<sup>2</sup> within groups of sequences, the file should have 4 columns:

 (1) RNA_counts, (2) DNA_counts, (3) sequence_indicator, (4) group_indicator

-For pairs of sequences, the file should have 6 columns:
+For pairs of MPRA sequence data, the file should have 6 columns:

 (1) RNA_counts1, (2) DNA_counts1, (3) RNA_counts2, (4) DNA_counts2, (5) sequence_indicator1, (6) sequence_indicator2

-Counts can be normalized (not necessarily integer).
+Counts do not need to be integer, they can be normalized or transformed.

 For pairs of sequences, "sequence_indicator" tells MPRAudit which sequences are paired, and they may have different numbers of clones.
 For instance, there might be two pairs of sequences with different numbers of clones, and the data file might look like:\
 6,7,6,7,1,1\